Blind calibration of a quantum computer: Benchmarking blind calibration

-To assess the quality of the blind calibration estimates, we perform \emph{standard tomography}, where the calibration is assumed to be perfect (i.e. $\xi = 0$), \emph{direct-calibration tomography}, where the calibration parameters are those obtained from direct measurements on the device or prior knowledge, and \emph{blind-calibration tomography}, where we use the parameters obtained in blind calibration.
 The results for the intentionally miscalibrated setup are shown in \cref{fig:injected-error-fig}(b-d), respectively.
 They demonstrate that, as expected, the quality of standard tomography (b) decreases with the amount of miscalibration.
 In contrast, when using the directly measured (i.e., in this case, the injected) calibration parameters (c) and the parameters obtained from blind calibration (d) to inform tomography, we find that the quality of the state recovery remains constant independent of the amount of miscalibration.
 Blind calibration also matches the performance of the direct calibrations in terms of the TD to the target state.

+Altogether, our numerical and experimental benchmark establish that blind calibration can faithfully calibrate multiple different error sources in the presence of state-preparation errors from a single set of measurement data.